pancreatic

 Ductal adenocarcinoma of the pancreas

-What is ductal adenocarcinoma of the pancreas?
-Ductal adenocarcinoma (also called ductal carcinoma) is the most common type of pancreatic cancer.
-It starts in the pancreas from specialized cells on the inside of small channels called ducts.
-Ductal adenocarcinoma can start anywhere along the length of the pancreas but it commonly involves the part of …
+Ductal adenocarcinoma, also called ductal carcinoma, is the most common type of pancreatic cancer.
+It starts in the pancreas from specialized cells lining small channels called ducts.
+These ducts help transport digestive enzymes produced by the pancreas.
+Ductal adenocarcinoma can develop in any part of the pancreas but is most often found in the part …

 Read More »